garylirocks/quickrefs/nodejs.markdown

 - nextTick tasks get run immediately when current task is done, even though there may have more tasks in the current task queue;
 - newly scheduled zero-delay timeout needs to wait for next loop;

+### Don't block the Event Loop

+In Apache, there is a thread for each client, when one thread blocks, the OS will interrupt it and run another one.

+Node.js handles many clients with few threads, if a thread blocks handling one client's request, then pending client requests may not get a turn until the thread finishes its callback or task.
+This means you **shouldn't do too much work for any client in a single callback or task**.

+Some operations are slow, and would potentially block the Event Loop:

+- REDOS: Regular Expression Denial of Service (regexp that requires O(2^n) time), see [REDOS](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/#blocking-the-event-loop-redos) for details and solutions
+- Synchronous APIs from some core modules (fs, crypto, zlib, child_process), they are intended for scripting convenience, not intended for use in the server context.
+- JSON DOS, it's slow to process large amount of data with `JSON.parse` and `JSON.stringify`

 ## Streams and pipes